 Think sweeping clouds of cherry blossom, bursts of bulbs, but also golden canola fields, wildflower meadows, rhododendron gardens and jacaranda-lined streets.

 With the blossom season a narrow window of opportunity, it’s important to plan in advance.
-In aid of that, The New Daily has compiled a list of key dates, events, top festivals and gardens across the country.
-Get your diary out and dust off the picnic blanket.
+In aid of that, The New Daily has compiled a list of key dates, events, top festivals and gardens nationwide.
+Get out your diary and dust off the picnic blanket.

 Cost: adults $50, children aged four and over $25